-With CME recognition, John Butler Design has enjoyed the repeat custom of the Navy and the Department of Defence for a number of projects, including being involved in projects for: AASSPO, FFGSPO, MCDSPO, LDHSPO and HSPO platforms.
+The Centre for Maritime Engineering (CME) has recognised John Butler Design as a Design Signatory for matters relating to Naval Architecture.
+As such JBD has enjoyed the repeat custom of the Department of Defence and the Navy, including projects for: AASSPO, FFGSPO, MCDSPO, LDHSPO and HSPO platforms.

 Completed Defence Projects